 Jude Law's ridiculously bad American accent in I Heart Huckabees.
 It's painful.
 He repeats his performance in All The King's Men.
 He also did a barely passable American accent in eXistenZ...however, this is justified seeing as how his American-accented character was just an avatar for a character of his own British nationality.

-Before House, Laurie played the father in the film Stuart Little, American accent included.
-Not to mention his role as Internal Affairs Captain James Biggs in Street Kings (in which his character is remarkably similar to House, sans beard or bad leg).
+Before House, Hugh Laurie played the father in the film Stuart Little, American accent included.
+There's also his role as Internal Affairs Captain James Biggs in Street Kings (in which his character is remarkably similar to House, sans beard or bad leg).

 In the original cast recording of Mamma Mia! the travel writer's voice is considerably louder and more "Texan" then the other two Disappeared Dad characters.
 The fact that the musical originated in England probably has something to do with it.
 Getting back to the film itself, the Irish Pierce Brosnan played an American character, using essentially his real accent.